 BChE genetic variants:

-Butyrylcholinesterase is an enzyme coded for by the BCHE gene.
+The BCHE gene codes for the enzyme, butyrylcholinesterase.
 It is mainly produced in the liver and found in the blood plasma.
-A deficiency in BChE can be caused by a couple of variants of the gene.
-BChE deficiency causes the body not to metabolize several different compounds as quickly as it should.
-Compounds metabolized by BChE include cocaine, heroin, and several anesthetics/nerve blocking drugs (succinylcholine, mivacurium, and procaine).
+A couple of variants of the gene can cause a deficiency in BChE.
+This BChE deficiency causes the body not to metabolize several different compounds as quickly as it should.
+Compounds metabolized by BChE include cocaine, heroin, and several anesthetics/nerve-blocking drugs (succinylcholine, mivacurium, and procaine).
 Additionally, BChE prevents organophosphate nerve agents (including sarin gas) and organophosphate insecticides from affecting the nervous system.
 People with genetic variants causing a decrease in the body’s production of BChE have a higher risk of being affected by organophosphates and of having adverse reactions to the anesthesia’s listed above.[ref]

 PON1 genetic variants: